choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

 - our "request" branch, returns an empty record `{}`
 - our "error" branch, returns a `{ alert : Maybe Alert }` record
 - our "ok" branch, returns a `{ thing : RemoteData.RemoteData Http.Error a }` record
+- and if any branch forgets, and returns `( model, sendRequestCmd )` it won't work too!

 The only way to compile, is to return the same set of model attributes for all branches of our `case requestResponse of` -- which is exactly what we wanted!